 - A. Purpose.
 Recognizing that historic properties may need to adapt to changing technologies, this section is intended to provide clear standards for the review of the installation of renewable energy systems, including but not limited to solar panels or windmills, on historic properties.
 The intent is not to discourage the installation of Renewable Energy Systems, but to ensure that historic resources and the overall character of historic districts is protected to the extent practical. - B. Applicability.
-The following standards shall be used by the Permitting AuthorityReview Board in reviewing applications for Certificate of Appropriateness when the installation of Renewable Eenergy Seystems are proposed on any Contributing property within the Historic Special District or on a designated Local Landmark buildingproperty.
+The following standards shall be used by the Review Board in reviewing applications for Certificate of Appropriateness when the installation of renewable energy systems are proposed on any property within the Historic Special District or on a designated Local Landmark property.